Frequently Asked Questions

 Adoption Assistance Reimbursement is limited to $5000 per Eligible Child, with a maximum of two adoptions per household for the lifetime of employment at Northwestern University.

 At what point in the adoption process should I submit my request for Adoption Assistance Reimbursement?

-Once the adoption is final you can complete the reimbursement form and submit it, along with additional required documentation, to the Office of Work/Life & Family Resources.
+Once the adoption is final you can complete the Adoption Assistance Reimbursement Form and submit it, along with additional required documentation.
 Application and supporting documentation must be submitted within six months of the adoption being finalized.

 As an adoptive parent, am I entitled to take a leave of absence?